pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 # Modifications

+## Overview
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+I added various code-based as well as physical modifications to my knee rehabilitation device.
+Here is a menu of what my modifications are and how they are activated:

+Bluetooth Serial Input:
+- ```'1'``` - A **Wall Sit Timer** is initiated.
+- ```'2'``` - A **Squat Counter** is initiated.
+Pushbutton Input:
+- Button pressed for the ```1st``` time: **Vibration Mode** uses a vibration motor that vibrates near the knee joint whenever improper squat form is detected instead of using a buzzer.
+- Button pressed for the ```2nd time```: **Massage Mode** is where the vibration motor continually vibrates to simulate a massage.
+- Button pressed for the ```3rd time```: **LED Mode** uses an LED light strip that is green when the squat is done with proper form and red when the squat is done with improper form.
+- Button pressed for the ```4th time```: **Party Mode** flashes a sequenece of rainbow lights.

+### Wall Sit Timer
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+The wall sit timer tracks how long the user holds a wall sit position using the flex sensor.
+A wall sit is when the user leans against a wall in a seated position with their knees bent at 90°.
+When the wall sit position is reached, the wall sit timer starts.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+First, the flex sensor values are read to determine when the user reaches a 90° position.
+If the flex sensor's value drops below the threshold I defined and the wall sit hasn't started yet, the code sets ```wallSitActive``` to ```true``` , records the start time in milliseconds (using the ```millis()``` function), and sends a message to the Bluetooth Serial Monitor that the wall sit has started.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+As the user holds the wall sit position, the timer counts how many seconds they have held it for and prints it out onto the serial monitor.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+If the user stands up, breaking away from the wall sit position, and the wall sit was active, the code calcualtes how much time has passed by calling the ```millis()``` function, resets the mode so it is ready for the next command, and prints out a summary of how many seconds the user did a wall sit for.

+### Squat Counter

+### Vibration Motor

+#### Vibration Mode
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+In case a user does not want to listen to a buzzer for form feedback, I added a vibration motor so that they could rely on the feel of the vibration motor and the serial output to determine what they are doing incorrectly.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+Initially, for the vibration motor schematic, I was going to use a transistor, a resistor, and a diode, so I used another smaller PCB board and connected it to a bigger PCB where my main project was.
+But, I realized that I had complicated the cicuit for no reason.
+The vibration motor worked perfectly fine when connnected to simply just power and ground, so I ended up cutting off the wires that connected to the extended PCB board (after a failed attempt to desolder it).

+#### Massage Mode
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+I wanted to add a therapeutic side to my knee rehab device, so I decided to use a coin vibration motor, since massage devices and equipment use coin vibration motors to deliver soothing vibrations to relax muscles, reduce tension, and increase blood flow.
+The code to add this was simple: I just set the ```motorPin``` to ```HIGH```.

+### LED Light Strip

+#### LED Mode

+#### Party Mode

 # Final Milestone
 <!--
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**